 HTTP2 has been enabled shortly after we purchased an SSL connection.
 Since we were already running encryption on our blog then why not take advantage of another method that will speed up the site?
 This blog will continue to be enabled until a better transport protocol comes out or until the entire internet drops out of existence and will just be remembered as an uncomfortable fad throughout human history.
 For those who care about some of the nerdier side of what this blogger does then please continue reading.

 What is this HTTP2 insanity?!?

 First off, most shared hosting packages don’t like playing with this protocol.
-The reason being is HTTP2 is extremely unstable and bleeding edge despite being released almost five years ago and a lot of mainstream sites began using it about two years ago.
-So this means that the only people who can get away with it are people with virtual servers that govern over their own apache configuration which it so happens we do!
-First thing you’re going to want to do is legit HAVE apache 2.4.18 or better.
+The reason being is HTTP2 is extremely unstable and bleeding-edge despite being released almost five years ago and a lot of mainstream sites began using it about two years ago.
+So this means that the only people who can get away with it are people with virtual servers that govern over their apache configuration which it so happens we do!
+The first thing you’re going to want to do is legit HAVE apache 2.4.18 or better.
 After you’ve installed apache onto your distro you’ll need to activate the module.

 sudo a2enmod http2

 and then going into each of your sites which are vhost’ed like what we do.
 Go into /etc/apache2/sites-available and nano into your vhost’ed site.such as default.conf.
 Right after the Server Alias statement we like to add in the following line:

 And that USED to be all you needed.
 Simply launch chrome and clear out your cache and cookies and the H2 protocol started to load like mad!